 - highlight your products – doesn’t matter if it’s an ebook on your blog, a course or a 24-carat gold watch, make it visible

 - consider your products as gifts – the header is not just some bold text, even if you don’t consider your product a gift during the year

 Tip #3 Convince the “Quitters”

-The Exit-intent pop-up is actually an intelligent pop-up window that does not interfere with browsing experience on your website, – as opposed to classic pop-ups – it doesn’t intrude upon loading the page.
+The Exit-intent pop-up is actually an intelligent pop-up window that does not interfere with browsing experience on your website and, as opposed to classic pop-ups, it doesn’t intrude upon loading the page.
 If the visitor does what you expect him to do – in other words, if your visitor is converting -, for example, subscribe, buy, etc., it doesn’t even show up.

 |Like it’s not even there.

-However, if they want to leave your website without showing any sign of conversion, the pop-up will be activated at the very last second and will display a “must-see” offer. which can be anything you chose it to be.
+However, if they want to leave your website without showing any sign of conversion, the pop-up will be activated at the very last second and will display a “must-see” offer which can be anything you want.

 A couple of examples of what exit-intent pop-ups can be used on: